fran-eliot/fran-eliot/README.md

 # 🚀 About me

-Hi! 👋 I'm Fran Ramírez, I'm  **analyst programmer**, I am passionate about technology.
+Hi! 👋 I'm Fran Ramírez, I'm an **analyst programmer**, I am passionate about technology.
 My goal is to grow professionally and tackle challenges in the IT sector.

 ## 🛠 Skills